Armstrong Teasdale

 Armstrong Teasdale is a partner-owned law firm headquartered in St. Louis, Missouri.
-The firm has about 670 employees in 15 offices and is one of the largest law firms in the St. Louis area.
+The firm has about 800 employees in 17 offices and is one of the largest law firms in the St. Louis area.
 It was founded in 1901.

 History

 Armstrong Teasdale was founded in 1901.
 In 1989, it merged with Dietrich, Davis, Dicus, Rowlands, Schmitt & Gorman, which became the firm's Kansas City office.
 In 1995, it created a consulting arm called A-T International Consultants to practice Chinese law out of Shanghai.
 By 1996, Armstrong Teasdale had 168 lawyers and was the third largest law firm in the St. Louis area.
 It merged with a D.C. firm, Tighe Patton & Babbin, in 2000.
 It also later merged with Pellegrini & O'Keefe.
 The firm established its first east coast office in Philadelphia in 2018.
 Shortly afterward, Armstrong Teasdale expanded its east coast operations with new offices in Utah, New York, New Jersey, Illinois, and Massachusetts.
 In 2021, the firm expanded to the Delaware and the United Kingdom by merging with Kerman & Co.
+In 2022, the firm opened offices in Miami, Washington, D.C., and Dublin, Ireland.
+In 2023, the firm expanded to Orange County and Chicago.